hrittikhere/workshop-ec2-vscode/step-5-clean-up/README.md

 ![Delete Confirmation](static/delete-cloudformation-stack.png)

-Your stack with all it's resources should be deleted now!
+Your stack with all it's resources should be deleted now!🥳